Interview with John Tait

 Description

-John Tait was prompted to join the Royal Air Force, as he was American by birth and therefore he had to report to the police station once a month because he was considered an ‘alien’.
+John Tait was American by birth and was prompted to join the Royal Air Force, to avoid having to report to the police station once a month, because he was considered an ‘alien’.
 He was a wireless operator and gunner, flying in Ansons, Wellingtons, Stirlings and Lancasters.
-He was based at RAF Skellingthorpe, enjoying the social life in and around Lincoln, flying bombing operations over the Ruhr Valley as well as various marshalling yards in France.
-At the end of the war he joined 35 Squadron who flew Lancasters in formation both in the UK and the USA.
+He was based at RAF Skellingthorpe, enjoying the social life in and around Lincoln, flying bombing operations over the Ruhr Valley, as well as various marshalling yards in France.
+At the end of the war he joined 35 Squadron who flew Lancasters in formation, both in the UK and the USA.
 He was on the first aircraft that was allowed to fly over the White House after the war.

 Creator